WeAnitTommyBruh/Colin-McRae-Rally-Recomp/README.md

 # Why not play the pc version?

-Because running the version on modern windows is a headache even with patches and decompiling it will take much longer then this project being finished.
+Because running the pc version on modern windows is a headache even with patches and decompiling it will take much longer then this project being finished.

 # What do i need to run this recomp?